Proto:Mario Kart DS

 - Touching other drivers slows you down dramatically.

 - The map on the bottom screen can be zoomed in and out by sliding horizontally on the touchscreen.

 - Characters' winning animations will sometimes get stuck.

 - If the driver touches the road while upside-down, the driver will instantly flip vertically.
 A similar reaction exists in Mario Kart 64.

-- If the player drifts onto a boost panel and bumps into a wall, the player will not receive The boost.
+- If the player drifts on a boost panel and bumps into a wall with the outer drift side, the player will stand on the boost panel without receiving a boost.

 The countdown numbers and the goal text are bigger than in the final, but are lacking in detail and paler.